 Secret’s unscented version protects up to forty-eight hours against wetness and bad smells.

 Unfortunately, it does have an artificial masking fragrance.
 But it’s free of artificial dyes and parabens.

-The active component is aluminum zirconium trichlorohydrex gly.
+The active component in this pregnancy safe deodorant is aluminum zirconium trichlorohydrex gly.

 Dove’s sensitive deodorant also prevents odor and underarm perspiration for up to forty-eight hours.